calebhailey/sqlitemaker/README.md

 Drop me a line and let me know if this project is of interest to you, or if you have any questions: [calebhailey@gmail.com](mailto:calebhailey@gmail.com)

+# ToDo

+1. Add ability to check for existence of field, add it if it's missing.
+2. Parse CSV

 [python]: http://www.python.org "Python"
 [sqlalchemy]: http://www.sqlalchemy.org/ "SQLAlchemy - The Database Toolkit for Python"